miker704/Strife/patches.md

     - Added proper triggers and conditions to render the correct modal the first time instead of loading one and switching to the other when a condtion is made upon initial render for invite to server modal.
     - To Prevent redux store from changing every thing in the background behind invite to server modal most dispatch calls are replaced with the raw ajax call without a dispatch or fetch requests.
     - Combined both dmServers and friends together inorder for them to be searchable and auto refilter themselves when users are added in dmServers.
+    - Switched To SCSS Vars for user nav bar container.

 ## Backend Changes